Lavender Biscuits: An Old-Fashioned Treat

 Essential oils are expensive and are better used in soaps, lotions, and diffusers.

-The exchange amounts from herb to EO are unknown and hard to gauge.
+The exchange amounts from herb to essential oil are unknown and hard to gauge.
 You would need less than a drop for this recipe.

 It would change the texture and possibly the bake times.